Chase-Labs/taskshed/docs/datastores.md

 ## Serialization

 Serialization is the process of converting data into a format that can be stored and reconstructed later.
-TaskShed serializes task payloads (the `kwargs` field) as **JSON**, which is human-readable and widely supported.
+TaskShed serializes job payloads (the `kwargs` field) as **JSON**, which is human-readable and widely supported.

 That being said, there are a few downsides that you should be aware of.
 JSON only supports a limited set of primitive data types, such as strings, numbers, booleans, arrays, null, objects and nested combinations of these types.